Statutes of World Science Forum

 - shall be chaired by the president of World Science Forum.
 The mandate of the president and the members of the committee lasts for two years, starting from the last day of the preceding World Science Forum and ending on the last day of the World Science Forum newly organised.

-- Members of the Steering Committee are:
+- Members of the Steering Committee are the delegates of the:

 - Hungarian Academy of Sciences,